nymtech/nym/documentation/dev-portal/src/tutorials/cosmos-service/service-src.md

 Now to define the logic of creating the `broadcaster` for interacting with the blockchain, and querying it in `src/service.rs`.

 ## Dependencies
-The following dependencies are for creating a client to interact with the blockchain, and deal with the returned `Coin` type expected from the balance query.
+The following dependencies are for creating a client to interact with the blockchain, and deal with the returned `Coin` type in `BalanceResponse`.

 ```rust
 use crate::{BalanceResponse, DEFAULT_DENOM, DEFAULT_VALIDATOR_RPC};